Virginia Texting Accident Attorneys

-According to the National Highway Transportation Safety Administration, approximately 3,166 people were killed by distracted driving.
+According to the National Highway Transportation Safety Administration, approximately 3,142 people were killed by distracted driving in 2020.
 Roughly 12% of those distracted driving incidents include using your smartphone to text and look at directions.

 If you’ve been injured as a result of an accident caused by distracted driving, you might be entitled to a legal remedy.
 To better understand whether you qualify for compensation, you should reach out to Newport News car accident attorney with experience in texting accident cases.
 At the office of Huffman & Huffman Brothers-in-Law, PLLC, we have the experience and sophisticated understanding of Virginia law to help make sure you receive an appropriate monetary award for the injuries negligently caused by another driver.

 For more information, call Huffman & Huffman Brothers-in-Law, PLLC, at (757) 599-6050 today.

 Under the common law rules of Virginia’s courts, a person has a duty to exercise reasonable care to avoid causing other people foreseeable injuries.
 When a person breaches this duty and causes a reasonably foreseeable injury, they are liable for damages that arise from such injury.

 Furthermore, Section 46.2-1078.1 of the Code of Virginia was recently added to address texting while driving.
 Under the statute, “it is unlawful for any person to operate a moving motor vehicle on the highways in the Commonwealth while using any handheld personal communications device to:

 - Manually enter multiple letters or text in the device as a means of communicating with another person; or

 - Read any email or text message transmitted to the device or stored within the device, provided that this prohibition shall not apply to any name or number stored within the device nor to any caller identification information.